Russellosaurus

 Russellosaurus is an extinct genus of tethysaurine mosasauroid from the Late Cretaceous of North America.
-The genus was described from a skull discovered in an exposure of the Arcadia Park Shale (lower Middle Turonian) at Cedar Hill, Dallas County in south-central Texas, United States.
+The genus was described from a skull discovered in an exposure of the Arcadia Park Shale (lower Middle Turonian) at Cedar Hill, Dallas County in the south-central part of the DFW Metroplex in Texas, United States.
 The skull (SMU 73056, Shuler Museum of Paleontology, Southern Methodist University) was found in 1992 by a member of the Dallas Paleontological Society, who then donated to the museum.
-Other fragmentary specimens of Russelosaurus have been recovered from the slightly older Kamp Ranch Limestone at two other localities in the Dallas area.
+Other fragmentary specimens of Russellosaurus have been recovered from the slightly older Kamp Ranch Limestone at two other localities in the Dallas area.

 Etymology

 The type species, R. coheni, was named for the amateur fossil collector who discovered SMU 73056, and the genus name honours paleontologist Dale A. Russell for his extensive work on mosasaurs ("Russell's lizard").
 This is the second species of mosasaur to have been named for Russell, the first being Selmasaurus russelli (Wright and Shannon, 1988).
 The type specimen of Russellosaurus is notable as being the oldest well-preserved mosasaur yet found in North America.